 The law requires data on student achievement and graduation rates to be reported as well as action in response to that data.
 However, unlike NCLB, states, districts, and schools will determine what support and interventions are implemented.

 ESSA provides states and districts with a great degree of flexibility and responsibility.
 Developing such state-set policies that relate to “n-size,” achievement and graduation goals, timelines for progress, and school improvement strategies warrants the strong involvement of diverse communities and education experts.
 The Alliance is committed to working in partnership with civil rights organizations and others to support states in ensuring an equity-driven implementation of this bill.

 Under ESSA, states have flexibility to chart their own path to educational success, but they must submit a plan to the U.S. Department of Education (ED) explaining how they will reach these goals.
-So far, ED has approved plans for fourteen states and the District of Columbia and is reviewing plans for the remaining thirty-six states.
+ED has approved plans for all fifty states, the District of Columbia, and Puerto Rico.
 To provide a quick reference guide of strengths—and shortcomings—for each state’s plan, the Alliance created the series, “ESSA Equity Dashboards.”
 Access state dashboards via the button below.